-Test 5a description Test 5b description Test 5c description Test 5d description SQL 2017 VM virtual disk SQL 2017 virtual disk SQL 2017 VM virtual disk SQL 2017 VM virtual disk provisioned from DC1500M provisioned from Micron provisioned from DC1500M provisioned from Micron vSAN datastore on the 5200 eco vSAN datastore on vSAN datastore on the 5200 eco vSAN datastore on NVMe test environment. the SATA test environment.
+Guest 65: (Test 56) Test 5a Description Test 5b Description Test 5c Description Test 5d Description SQL 2017 VM Virtual disk SQL 2017 Virtual disk SQL 2017 VM Virtual disk SQL 2017 VM Virtual disk provisioned from DC1500M provisioned from Micron provisioned from DC1500M provisioned from Micron vSAN datastore on the 5200 eco vSAN datastore on vSAN datastore on the 5200 eco vSAN datastore on NVMe test environment. the SATA test environment.
 NVMe test environment. the SATA test environment.
-A 1200 warehouse database A 1200 warehouse database A 1200 warehouse database A 1200 warehouse database schema representing a schema representing a 100GB schema representing a schema representing a database was created on SUT.
-100GB database was 100GB database was 100GB database was created on SUT.
+A 1200 warehouse database A 1200 warehouse database A 1200 warehouse database A 1200 warehouse database schema representing a schema representing a 100GB schema representing a schema representing a 100GB database was created database was created on SUT.
+100GB database was 100GB database was on SUT.
 System under test System under test VM (SUT) created on SUT.
 System created on SUT.
-System was assigned 16 vCores and VM (SUT) was assigned 16 under test VM (SUT) was under test VM (SUT) was vCores and 32GB RAM 32GB RAM assigned 16 vCores and assigned 16 vCores and The SUT under test was The SUT under test was 32GB RAM 32GB RAM cloned 11 times, and three cloned 8 times, and three SUT The SUT under test was The SUT under test was SUT VMs/physical server VMs/physical server were cloned 11 times, and two cloned eight times, and two were assigned (12 SUT VMs assigned (9 SUT VMs in total) VMs/physical server were VMs/physical server were in total) Test was configured to run 89 assigned (eight SUT VMs in assigned (six SUT VMs in Test was configured to run virtual users with a total) to run the HDB total) to run the HDB 89 virtual users with a 30-minute ramp up time and workload.
+System VM (SUT) was assigned was assigned 16vCores and under test VM (SUT) was under test VM (SUT) was 16vCores and 32GB RAM 32GB RAM assigned 16vCores and assigned 16vCores and The SUT under test was The SUT under test was 32GB RAM 32GB RAM cloned 11 times, and 3 SUT cloned 8 times, and 3 SUT The SUT under test was The SUT under test was VMs/physical server were VMs/physical server were cloned 11 times, and 2 cloned 8 times, and 2 assigned (12 SUT VMs in assigned (9 SUT VMs in total) VMs/physical server were VMs/physical server were total) Test was configured to run 89 assigned (8 SUT VMs in assigned (6 SUT VMs in Test was configured to run Virtual User with a total) to run the HDB total) to run the HDB 89 Virtual User with a 30-minute ramp up time and workload.
 Test was workload.
-Test was 30-minute ramp up time and 300 min test duration were configured to run 89 virtual configured to run 89 virtual 300 min test duration were chosen on each SUT VM users with a users with a chosen on each SUT VM The test was triggered on all 9 30-minute ramp up time 30-minute ramp up time The test was triggered on all SUT VMs in parallel and 300 min test duration and 300 min test duration were chosen on each SUT were chosen on each SUT 12 SUT VMs in parallel VM.
+Test was 30-minute ramp up time and 300 min test duration were configured to run 89 Virtual configured to run 89 Virtual 300 min test duration were chosen on each SUT VM User with a User with a chosen on each SUT VM The test was triggered on all 9 30-minute ramp up time 30-minute ramp up time The test was triggered on all SUT VMs in parallel and 300 min test duration and 300 min test duration 12 SUT VMs in parallel were chosen on each SUT were chosen on each SUT VM.
 VM.
 1 VM/physical server had a 1 VM/physical server had a 1200 warehouse tpcc 1200 warehouse tpcc schema size (100GB), and a schema size (100GB), and a backup script was triggered backup script was triggered every 100 seconds (4 VMs every 100 seconds (4 VMs total) while the workload total) while the workload was running on the other was running on the SUT VM SUT VMs for 10 cycles 6 SUT VMs running HDB 8 SUT VMs running HDB workload; 3 VMs running workload; 4 VMs running backup script. backup script.
-The test was triggered on all The test was triggered on all 9 VMs in parallel 12 VMs in parallel workload) and assess the overall performance impact by assessing the TPCC benchmark results and analysing key storage metrics, collected from Perfmon and the vSAN performance monitor.
+The test was triggered on all The test was triggered on all 12 VMs in parallel 9 VMs in parallel

-Figure 6.1 Test 5 description: SQL Server 2017 realistic noisy neighbour test on Micron 5200 eco SATA and DC1500M NVMe SSD vSAN datastore
+Figure 6.1 Test 5 description: SQL Server 2017 Realistic Noisy Neighbor test on Micron 5200 eco SATA and DC1500M NVMe SSD vSAN datastore

-Our goal with this test was to simulate a realistic scenario where abhorrent workloads (in this case we use TPCC database backup operations) on VMs that are sharing the same vSAN datastore as SQL server VMs running production workloads (in this experiment, the TPCC benchmark is acting as a production
+Our goal with this test was to simulate a realistic scenario where abhorrent workloads (in this case we use TPCC database backup operations) on VMs that are sharing the same vSAN datastore as SQL server